MetaMask/metamask-docs/snaps/reference/cli/index.md

 ---
-description: Snaps CLI subcommands and options reference
+description: See the Snaps CLI subcommands and options reference.
 sidebar_position: 3
 ---